 There are no adequate and well-controlled studies in pregnant women on teratogenic effects from topically applied corticosteroids.
 Therefore, Desoximetasone Ointment USP, 0.25% should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Drugs of this class should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

-In controlled clinical studies the incidence of adverse reactions was low (0.3%) for Desoximetasone Ointment 0.25 % and consisted of development of comedones at the site of application.
+In controlled clinical studies the incidence of adverse reactions was low (0.3%) for Desoximetasone Ointment USP, 0.25% and consisted of development of comedones at the site of application.

 Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).